 Classes are 60 minutes long.
 Each session begins by slowly warming up the body using stretches and breathing exercises.
 We then gradually build up to a series of postures designed to develop strength and flexibility and to increase energy flow through the body.
 The sessions end with a relaxation exercise.

 What do I need to bring / wear?

 I have a limited number of mats available for loan to people who wish to try out the classes.
 If you decide to attend regularly I encourage you to bring your own yoga mat.
-Additional props such as blocks, blankets and yoga belts will be provided where necessary.
 Please wear comfortable, stretchy clothes and be prepared to remove your shoes and socks, as yoga is practiced bare-footed.

 Who will be leading the class?

 My name is Lucy Griffith and I’ll be leading your class.
 I’m a specialist in office yoga and founder of Thrive at Work.
 I have worked as a professional dancer, personal trainer, gym instructor and fitness manager as well as studying human anatomy and massage.
 She has an Internationally-recognised 300-hour yoga teaching certification from Yoga Alliance.